HypestTeam/livestreambot/README.md

-client | string | The app client ID (for OAuth2) secret | string | The app's client secret (for OAuth2) redirect | string | The app's redirect URI (for OAuth2)
+client | string | The app client ID (for OAuth2) secret | string | The app's client secret (for OAuth2) redirect | string | The app's redirect URI (for OAuth2) twitch_client_id | string | The Client ID used for Twitch API requests.

 Likewise, the subreddits object requires these keys: